 Should a student's interests and goals shift, it may become necessary to seek a new academic advisor so that the student works with a faculty member whose expertise is in the new area of interest.
-If a change is necessary, the student must submit and have processed a change of major/advisor form that has been signed by his/her new advisor.
-Forms are available in the Office of the Registrar.
+If a change is necessary, the student must submit a form through my.snu.edu/forms.
 Completing this procedure assures that the student's academic information will be transferred from the previous advisor to the one newly assigned.
 If the described process for changing advisors has not been followed, the student will encounter difficulties when attempting to enroll, register, or change registration.